yxf22/SprayCooling-WindFarm-Nature-2025/README.md

 For transparency into our complete simulation setup and execution workflow, we provide a second demonstration.

 **Prerequisite Setup for Re-simulation:**
-1. Navigate to the `Re-simulation/` directory.
+1.  **Download and extract the `Re-simulation.zip` file** from the Zenodo archive.
-2.  **Extract the Inlet Data:** Locate and extract the `pre-data-1-10000s.zip` archive.
+2.  **Extract the Inlet Data:** Locate and extract the `pre-data-1-2000s.zip` archive.
 3.  **Verify Path Consistency (Critical):** The journal files contain predefined paths to read the inlet velocity data.
-You must ensure that the path to the extracted `pre-data-1-10000s` folder on your system matches the path specified within the journal files.
+You must ensure that the path to the extracted `pre-data-1-2000s` folder on your system matches the path specified within the journal files.
 If the paths differ, the simulation will fail to read the necessary inlet conditions.

 **Workflow Demonstration:**
 1.  **Watch the `Resimulation.mp4` video.** It demonstrates the setup and subsequent steps: